-PLEASE MARK YOUR VOTE IN THE APPROPRIATE BOX IN THE FOLLOWING MANNER USING DARK

-INK ONLY:

-Proposal 1.
-ELECTION OF DIRECTORS -

-Nominee: Mark Rossi Nominee: Steven Sherman For o For o Abstain o Abstain o

-PLEASE SIGN AND DATE ON REVERSE SIDE

-Proposal 2.
-RESOLVED, that the amendment of the Company's Certificate of Incorporation be approved.

-FOR o AGAINST o ABSTAIN o

-OTHER BUSINESS.
+PLEASE MARK YOUR VOTE IN THE APPROPRIATE BOX IN THE FOLLOWING MANNER USING DARK INK ONLY: 🗵 \DETACH PROXY CARD HERE\ PLEASE DETACH HERE \ You Must Detach This Portion of the Proxy Card \ Before Returning it in the Enclosed Envelope Proposal 1.
+ELECTION OF DIRECTORS Nominees: 01 Mark Rossi o FOR o WITHHOLD o WITHHOLD 02 Steven Sherman o FOR Proposal 2.
+RESOLVED, that the amendment of the Company's Certificate of Incorporation be approved. o FOR o AGAINST o ABSTAIN OTHER BUSINESS.
 In their discretion, the proxyholders are authorized to transact such other business as may properly come before the Meeting and any adjournment or adjournments thereof.

+PLEASE SIGN, DATE AND RETURN THIS PROXY AS PROMPTLY AS POSSIBLE IN THE POSTAGE PREPAID ENVELOPE PROVIDED